-The Exchange proposes to add paragraph (b)(1) to the "Consolidated Audit Trail Funding Fees" section of its fee schedule to describe the manner of payment of Industry Member CAT fees.
+The Exchange proposes to add paragraph (b)(1) to the Consolidated Audit Trail Funding Fees section of the Equities Price List and the Options Fee Schedule to describe the manner of payment of Industry Member CAT fees.
 The CAT NMS Plan requires the Operating Committee to establish a system for the collection of CAT fees.89 The Plan Processor has established a billing system for CAT fees.90 Therefore, the Exchange proposes to require CAT Executing Brokers to pay Historical CAT Assessment 1 in accordance with such system.
-Accordingly, proposed paragraph (b)(1) would state that "[e]ach CAT Executing Broker shall pay its CAT fees as required pursuant to paragraph (a) each month to the Consolidated Audit Trail, LLC in the manner prescribed by the Consolidated Audit Trail, LLC.
+Accordingly, proposed paragraph (b)(1) to the Consolidated Audit Trail Funding Fees section of the Equities Price List and the Options Fee